 A different possibility – though the Cortimo trial wasn’t designed to test it directly – is even more intriguing.
 Could an implant, coupled with intensive training and rehab, help retrain a portion of a stroke patient’s brain to form new connections needed to improve mobility?
 Could there be more sustained improvements in mobility even after implants are removed?

 One afternoon, near the end of the trial, after Aaron’s arm had been resting under a heated blanket to relax his muscle tension, Dr. Serruya stood a few feet away.
 “Let me see your arm,” he said to Aaron.
 For the first time in nearly two years, Aaron instinctively lifted his hand and extended his fingers toward Dr. Serruya, completely unaided.
 Dr. Serruya looked at Holly, who was sitting nearby.
 “I was tearing up,” she said.
 “I haven’t seen those fingers extend like that in two years.”
 Not quite believing what they saw, Dr. Serruya asked Aaron to do it again.
 And he did, just like that, as if his brain was finding a way around the abnormal muscle contraction, to control his arm again without the brace.

 Occupational therapists like Kardine say that there’s always more that stroke patients can get back with intensive training.
 “Although most people’s improvements plateau after about six months, it’s not impossible for additional advancements, especially with the intensive training that Aaron’s been getting,” says Kardine.

 “Future studies would need to explore that more definitively,” says Dr. Serruya.
 “What we observed lasted a few moments, but what if it could be patterned into the brain and last longer?
-We have a lot more to explore.
-And we couldn’t have gotten here without Aaron’s altruism, his persistence and commitment to helping others.”
+We have a lot more to explore and are starting to do that through our Center for Neurorestoration.
+But we couldn’t have gotten here without Aaron’s altruism, his persistence and commitment to helping others.”